rofleksey/roflmeta/README.md

 ## Overview

-This library allows to extract season and episode names from file names.
+This library allows to extract season and episode names from video file names.
-This might be particularly useful if dealing with files in torrents, as they almost never come presorted in order of broadcast and there is no universal regex to parse episode and season info from them.
+This might be particularly useful if dealing with video files in torrents, as they almost never come presorted in order of broadcast and there is no universal regex to parse episode and season info from them.

 ## How To Use